Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

-We recommend that you compile with `craype-x86-trento` for LUMI-G and `craype-x86-milan` for LUMI-C, even if the compiler optimizations for these processors are immature at the moment. **You have to load these module yourself when compiling your code from a login node** as the default module is `craype-x86-rome`.
+We recommend that you compile with `craype-x86-trento` for LUMI-G and `craype-x86-milan` for LUMI-C, even if the compiler optimizations for these processors are immature at the moment. **You have to load these modules yourself when compiling your code from a login node** as the default module is `craype-x86-rome`.